 Abstract

 Why do states often fail to enforce their own policies, especially those governing the poor and vulnerable?
-This paper investigates this question in the context of modern-day Nigeria, a decades-old democracy which nevertheless features high levels of violence and exploitation.
-I provide a conceptual framework I dub 'connivance,' which outlines how enabling such exploitation is functional for states insofar as it empowers non-state allies who benefit from the vulnerability of regulated populations.
-Diverging from existing approaches, which characterize uneven enforcement against the poor as benevolent, I detail how states produce precarity in vulnerable citizens through uneven enforcement of their own policies.
-I focus on the role of transport unions in Lagos, Nigeria - extractive actors who exploit drivers, and work as purveyors of electoral violence for the ruling party - in determining state enforcement of a ban on okada motorcycle taxis in the state.
-First, using evidence from several months fieldwork in Lagos; as well as an original networked dataset of the Lagos transport union, I show how the Lagos State Government's selective enforcement of its ban on motorcycle taxis was preceded by driver threats of secession amidst union extortion.
-Second, I use original geocoded data on enforcement locations, union territory, and traffic patterns along the Lagos road network to show how the political geography of the ban's enforcement displaces riders into areas controlled by the union.
+This paper argues that state actors can use forbearance coercively, in order to produce precarity in vulnerable populations and expose them to exploitation.
+I provide a conceptual framework which shows how this strategy of connivance is advantageous for state actors insofar as it empowers non-state allies who profit off of the vulnerability of regulated populations.
+These allies aid ruling parties, including by mobilizing voters and perpetrating election violence and interference.
+I focus on the role of transport unions in Lagos, Nigeria - extractive actors who extort drivers, and work as purveyors of electoral interference and violence for the ruling party - in determining state enforcement of a ban on okada motorcycle taxis in the state.
+First, using evidence from several months fieldwork in Lagos; as well as an original networked data on the Lagos transport union, I show how the Lagos State Government's selective enforcement of its ban on motorcycle taxis was preceded by clashes between operators and union members.
+Second, I use original geocoded data on enforcement locations, union territory, and traffic patterns along the Lagos road network to show how the political geography of the ban's enforcement displaced riders into areas controlled by the union.
 Third and finally, I exploit the timing of a surprising election result to show how a shock to state reliance on the union affects enforcement patterns.
-This paper not only explores how states can exploit an understudied enforcement lever to usurp democratic institutions and redistribute to their allies, but how powerful - but not necessarily criminal - groups can trade extralegal violence for such redistribution.
+This paper not only explores how states can exploit an understudied 'enforcement lever' to and redistribute to their allies, but how powerful - but not necessarily criminal - groups can trade extralegal violence for such redistribution.

 Recommended Citation